ngharry/arch-installation/README.md

 - [ ] Configure full screen tty console in Arch.
 - [x] Figure out why Arch does not work after installing KDE/SDDM and Deepin/lightdm.
 - [ ] Copy, paste, share clipboard from guest to host.
+- [ ] At the end of installation process, obviously, `rm configure.sh` is not working.
+Figure it out some time.

 ## Bug Reporting